By Lee Pace

 The golf course’s beauty and subtlety are the basic elements of the club’s appeal, but the tiny details attended to at each step along the way elevate the experience.
 Members and their guests stay in guesthouses and cottages that are stocked with creature comforts—including the most powerful showerheads this side of the fire department.

 Lupton’s desire to have the course seen and played by top amateurs under competitive fire adds another element to the Honors story.
-In addition to regional and state competitions, it’s been host to the 1996 NCAA Championships (Arizona State won the team title, with Tiger Woods winning the individual crown), the 1994 Curtis Cup (a tie) and the 1991 U.S. Amateur (won by Mitch Voges).
+In addition to regional and state competitions, it’s been host to the 1996 NCAA Championships (Arizona State won the team title, with Tiger Woods winning the individual crown), the 1994 Curtis Cup (a tie), the 1991 U.S. Amateur (won by Mitch Voges), and the 2005 U.S. Mid-Amateur.

 On the wall of the clubhouse is Richard Tufts’ “Creed of the Amateur.”
 Tufts, a rules expert and former USGA president whose family founded Pinehurst, once disbanded a professional event on his storied No. 2 course because of creeping commercialism.
 His wish was for the amateur to “accept cheerfully all adverse breaks, be considerate of his opponent, play the game fairly and squarely in accordance with its rules, maintain self control and strive to do his best, not in order to win, but rather as a test of his own skill and ability.”